-- 3. Building Coverage: Buildings may cover one hundred (100%) percent of the building site, provided the ratio of all floor space to lot size shall not exceed three (3) to one (1). - 4 Maximum Residential Density: None - 5.
-Minimum Residential Density for new buildings: 30 dwelling units per acre.
-Minimum residential density shall not apply to adaptive reuse of, or addition to, existing buildings to add one or more residential units. - 6.
-Front Yard: None Buildings shall be located on the front property line.
-A minimum of eighty-five (85%) percent of the area between the side property lines must be occupied by building mass, plazas, or paseos along the primary street frontage. - 7.
-Ground-floor Uses.
-Buildings fronting onto Park Street or Webster Street shall provide ground-floor non-residential space of at least 30 feet in depth fronting onto the public right of way.
-Uses supporting upper-floor residential uses such as lobbies, mailrooms, leasing offices, and fitness rooms may be allowed within the required ground floor non-residential space. - 7.
-Side Yard: No yard, however where any side lot line abuts a residential district there shall be a minimum side yard of five (5') feet. - 8.
-Rear Yard: None, however, where the rear lot line abuts a residential district there shall be a minimum rear yard of five (5') feet. - 9.
+- lines must be occupied by building mass, plazas, or paseos along the primary street frontage. - 57.
+Minimum Side Yard: No yard, None; however where any side lot line abuts a residential district there shall be a minimum side yard of five (5') feet. - 68.
+Minimum Rear Yard: None; however, where the rear lot line abuts a residential district there shall be a minimum rear yard of five (5') feet. - 79.
 Yards for Gasoline Service Station pumping stations and automobile service facilities.
-(In addition to the yard requirements prescribed for the zoning districts): - (a) A setback of ten (10') feet shall be maintained from property lines that abut the rear yard of a lot located in a residential district or a lot in residential use. - (b) A setback of fifteen (15') feet shall be maintained from property lines that abut the side yard of a lot located in a residential district or in residential use. - 10.
-Off-Street Parking, Flectric Vehicle Charging, and Transportation Demand Management regulations and Loading Space: As regulated by Section 30-7 unless a parking exception is granted. - (a) A parking exception may be approved for new construction or existing buildings converted to new uses reducing the number of parking spaces to less than the number specified in the parking schedule in Section 30-7.6 provided the following findings are made by the Planning Board: - (i) The parking demand will be less than the requirements in Section 30-7.6, and - (ii) The probable long-term occupancy of the building or structure based on its design, will not generate additional parking demand. - (b) A parking exception granted by the Planning Board shall be limited to the specific structure and use.
+(In addition to the yard requirements prescribed for the zoning districts): - (a) A setback of ten (10') feet shall be maintained from property lines that abut the rear yard of a lot located in a residential district or a lot in residential use. - (b) A setback of fifteen (15') feet shall be maintained from property lines that abut the side yard of a lot located in a residential district or in residential use. - 810.Off-Street Parking and Loading Space: As regulated by Section 30-7, Off-Street Parking, Electric Vehicle Charging, and Transportation Demand Management Regulations unless a parking exception is granted. - (a) A parking exception may be approved for new construction or existing buildings converted to new uses reducing the number of parking spaces to less than the number specified in the parking schedule in Section 30-7.6 provided the following findings are made by the Planning Board: - (i) The parking demand will be less than the requirements in Section 30-7.6, and - (ii) The probable long-term occupancy of the building or structure based on its design, will not generate additional parking demand. - (b) A parking exception granted by the Planning Board shall be limited to the specific structure and use.
 Any future alterations to the building or changes in the use shall require a new parking exception or shall be required to meet the parking supply requirements of the parking schedule in Section 30-7.6.